surf3s/E5/README.md

 I have tested E5 on several Windows 10 machines, and it worked well (though in some instance some of the time it was slow to load and then this problem went away).
 I doubt it works on Windows 7 and it almost certainly does not work on Windows XP.
 If you have to use Windows XP (and you really, really shouldn't) or Windows 7 (and you really, really shouldn't) then I recommend using my previous software (E4 or Entrer Trois).

+If you know Python, you can also install the source code and run the program directly that way.

 ##### Mac OS

 These instructions are similar to what is required for Linux.
-They have been tested on two separate computers.
-Let me know if these instructions do not work.
-I am not sure about python3-pip versus pip.
-You may need to install pip instead of python3-pip with sudo apt install pip.
-If python3 does not work, then try typing just python.
-This will put you into python and tell you the version number.
-Exit python with quit().
-If the version is 3.0 or above, then you can replace python3 below with python.
+Several things can vary.
+Sometimes you type python to run Python and sometimes it is python3.
+Just try them both.
+You need one that gives you a version of Python of 3 or greater.
+The same is true for pip.
+Sometimes you use pip and sometimes pip3.
+Again, just try it.
+I think I would start in each case with python3 and pip3 and go from there.
+If pip or pip3 do not work, you can try python3 -m pip instead of pip3 in the lines below.

 ```
+pip3 install --upgrade pip wheel setuptools
-pip install e5 --user
+pip3 install e5 --user
 python3 -m e5py
 ```